uptech/ConstraidPlayground/README.md

 open ConstraidPlayground.xcworkspace
 ```

 The above will open the project's workspace in XCode.
-Frome here you need to run `Product ->
+From here you need to run `Product ->
 Clean` to make sure everything is clean and then run `Product -> Build` to build the
 workspace and its dependencies.